lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/non-tutorials/glossary.rst

 .. container:: justify

-    Careful: It is not because a simulation involves the *fix nve* that the system is in the microcanonical or (NVE) ensemble.
+    Careful, it is not because an input file involves the *fix nve* that the system is necessary in the NVE ensemble.
 For instance, in :ref:`lennard-jones-label`, the following commands are used:

 ..  code-block:: lammps